rblades/dhworkbook_master/docs/supporting materials/netviz.md

 ## getting the data into your project

-For future reference, we're adapting our script from a more in-depth [tutorial](http://kateto.net/networks-r-igraph).
+For future reference, we're adapting our script from a more in-depth [tutorial of R igraph](http://kateto.net/networks-r-igraph).

 Bringing data into R is straightforward.
 We create a variable 'nodes' and a variable for 'links' and load the data from our csv files into them:
 ```R